Fayetteville School District doesn't have power to set mask mandate, lawyers argue

 The district contends the mask mandate was enacted during a public health emergency and continues to evolve.
 The district considered public health guidance, which included a universal masking requirement, when it developed the policy in August, according to the motion to dismiss.

-The School District argued in its motion to dismiss "liberty interests" of the parents who sued the district over the mask mandate are outweighed by the state's interest in protecting the safety of the district's students and staff.
+The school district argued in its motion to dismiss that "liberty interests" of the parents who sued the district over the mask mandate are outweighed by the state's interest in protecting the safety of the district's students and staff.

-In their response filed last week, lawyers for the parents argue the district is trying to assert state powers even the governor doesn't possess over health-related matters within the school, without regard for parental consent.
+In their response filed last week, lawyers for the parents argue that the district is trying to assert state powers over health-related matters within the school, without regard for parental consent.

 "Contrary to the sum of Defendants' arguments, the school district is not the State, school policy is not law, and the schools have no inherent police powers, so their assertion that its mask mandate is related to public health carries absolutely no weight and the extensive recitation of public policy reasons for the mandate are immaterial," according to the response.

-They argue school boards have extremely limited authority as it regards the health and well-being of children under Arkansas law and a school district possesses only such power as is conferred upon them by state law.
+They argue that school boards have extremely limited authority as it regards the health and well-being of children under Arkansas law, and school districts possess only such power as is conferred upon them by state law.

 "Defendants' have no legal authority granted them by the Arkansas legislature to issue a health regulation in the form of a mask mandate, and they arbitrarily issued said mandate without legislative review," according to the response.